 A two-ply dog harness is constructed with two layers of material.
 As with the single ply harness, this material can be nylon or leather.

 Obviously, the 2-ply dog harness is much stronger than the single-ply dog harness and is recommended for large dog breeds or dogs with a significant amount of pulling force.

-It’s crucial to measure your dog correctly for their harness, otherwise you're running a risk of many problems and injuries.
-A dog harness that is too loose provides little control and the possibility of escape.
-A harness that is too tight creates discomfort and pain.
+It’s crucial to measure your dog correctly for their harness, and then put it on properly.
+A dog harness that is too loose provides little control and the possibility of escape, and a harness that is too tight creates discomfort, pain and risk of injuries.